seanburlington/website/source/_posts/2005-02-23-how-to-create-your-own-wayback-machine.md

 ---
 layout: post
-title: !
-'How to create your own Wayback Machine '
+title: How to create your own Wayback Machine
 created: 1109174885
 comments: true
 categories:
   - linux
   - apache
 ---

 <p>
 I’ve long been impressed with the <a href="http://www.archive.org/">wayback machine</a> and found it very useful to find things that have disappeared from the rest of the Internet.
 </p>